GobyNathan/AuthenticationAPI/README.md

 ### Steps
 1. Download Windows installation on [releases](https://github.com/GobyNathan/AuthenticationAPI/releases/tag/Release) and open it.

-2. Insert your MongoDB URL while is prompted on your terminal
+2. Insert your MongoDB URI while is prompted on your terminal

 3. Open the folder created and open "start in windows"